ALM-Rangers/File-Owner-Extension/README.md

 	![File Owners Dialog](/src/SurfaceOwner/images/Step3.jpg)

-## Learn more

-The [source](https://github.com/ALM-Rangers/File-Owner-Extension) to this extension is available.
-Feel free to take, fork, and extend.

-[View Notices](https://marketplace.visualstudio.com/_apis/public/gallery/publisher/ms-devlabs/extension/FileOwner/latest/assetbyname/ThirdPartyNotices.txt) for third party software included in this extension.
-> Microsoft DevLabs is an outlet for experiments from Microsoft, experiments that represent some of the latest ideas around developer tools.
-Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.

 ## Contributors

 We thank the following contributors for this extension: Abel Wang, Wouter de Kort and Mikael Krief.